MuhammadWaqas-Data/HR-Power-Bi-Dashboarrd/README.md

-# HR-Power-Bi-Dashboarrd
-This repository contains an interactive HR Analytics Dashboard built in Power BI to help organizations monitor workforce KPIs, improve decision-making, and gain insights into employee performance, hiring, and retention.
+Project Overview

+This HR Dashboard provides a 360-degree view of employee data, enabling HR teams to:

+Understand workforce composition

+Track employee hiring and exits

+Monitor attrition trends

+Analyze performance distribution

+Identify department-level insights

+Support strategic workforce planning

+The dataset was cleaned, transformed, and modeled in Power BI to ensure accurate and actionable insights.